ltebean/Seaport/README.md

 ####2.
 Register an Account

-Run `seartport adduser`, specify your username and password:
+Run `seaport adduser`, specify your username and password:

 ```
-searport adduser -u ltebean -s test
+seaport adduser -u ltebean -s test
 ```

 ####3.
 Publish a Package

-Run `seartport publish`, specify the appName, packageName, and current version, the current working directory will be packed into a zip and published to the package cloud:
+Run `seaport publish`, specify the appName, packageName, and current version, the current working directory will be packed into a zip and published to the package cloud:

 ```
 seaport publish -a TestApp -p index -v 1.0.0